phillord/tawny-owl/docs/tawny-as-an-api.md

 The frame functions do a fair amount of checking and some cleverness to produce what is hopefully a good interface for the ontology developer.
-However, this comes at a computational and convienience cost for the use as an API.
+However, this comes at a computational and convenience cost for the use as an API.
 For instance, they will complain if an unknown frame is passed, and combining the keywords requires several passes through the arguments.

 Tawny provides a set of `*-explicit` functions which bypass all of this, but expect the frames as a pre-organised map.
 So,

-    ;; these two are equvialent
+    ;; these two are equivalent
     (owl-class "a" :label "a label")
     (owl-class-explicit "a" {:label "a label"})